Suggested Reading for Professional Scrum Master™

 Scrum Masters understand the people aspect of Scrum, how to work with people.
 Scrum Masters understand how Scrum Teams are formed.
 Scrum Masters have the tools and ideas to get Scrum teams going, guide them along the way and help them continuously self-develop to become successful through better collaboration.

-Scrum Masters are servant-leaders, with skills and tools to coach teams and organizations in understanding and applying Scrum.
+Questions in this category test your knowledge of how the behavior of Scrum Masters are very different from project managers or team leaders in traditional environments.
+Scrum Masters are servant-leaders who coach and facilitate teams and organizations in understanding and applying Scrum.
+Best techniques help teams and organizations discover what works best for them.
 They master several techniques for coaching, conversation, and facilitation in order to help people, teams, and organizations discover what works best for them.